 Tax Credit Scholarship Opportunity for Donors

 The Invest in Kids Act, signed by Governor Rauner on August 31, 2017, establishes a comprehensive Illinois scholarship program for low-income, qualifying students attending non-public schools in Illinois.
-It will also provide up to $75 million in tax credits for Illinois taxpayers who contribute to fund the scholarships.
+It provides up to $75 million in tax credits annually for Illinois taxpayers who contribute to fund the scholarships.

 How it Works

-Beginning January 2, 2018, individual and corporate donors may go to a Department of Revenue website and apply to make a “contribution” and reserve Illinois tax credits equaling 75% of their contribution.
+Individual and corporate donors go to a Department of Revenue website and apply to make a “contribution” and reserve Illinois tax credits equaling 75% of their contribution.
 Tax credits will be reserved on a first-come, first-serve basis up to $75 million, with a maximum tax credit of $1 million per donor (and a maximum contribution of $1,333,333 per donor.)